 Now that you know all about the importance of high-quality automotive glass, let's take a look at the two leading automotive glass types that dominate the market: Laminated glass and tempered glass.
-Laminated glass is a century-old fool-proof design, laminated glass consists of two strong sheets of glass that are converted into a single thick sheet by sandwiching a layer of polyvinyl butyral in the center.
+Laminated glass is a century-old fool-proof design that consists of two strong sheets of glass that are converted into a single thick sheet by sandwiching a layer of polyvinyl butyral in the center.
 These layers are bonded together using high temperatures to provide us with an incredibly strong and durable automotive glass that won't break in the event of an accident.
 Although it can break, the PVB interlayer protects passengers, as the glass pieces adhere to the adhesive rather than fly and increase the chances of injury.

 Due to its unique non-shattering properties, laminated glass is the most widely used for windshield manufacturing.
 It acts as a cushion and prevents the passenger from getting fired from the car in the event of a head-on collision.
 It is used on both the front and rear windshields of a vehicle to provide maximum strength and greater structural stability.
-However, tempered glass is equally safe, as it disintegrates into small pieces and blunt edged cubes rather than shards to protect passengers from damage.
+On the other hand, tempered glass is equally safe, as it disintegrates into small pieces and blunt edged cubes rather than shards to protect passengers from damage.
 In addition, laminated glass can be repaired, but tempered glass breaks completely in an accident and requires a complete replacement.
 And since it does not provide any type of cushioning like laminated glass, it is only reserved for windows and not for windscreens.

 The rear windshields are made of tempered glass.
 While the rear windshields on most cars are glued to the frame and cannot be moved, other models have sliding planes or that can open upwards.
 There are two main types of glass used when building cars: laminated glass and tempered glass.
 Most vehicles use tempered glass for rear windows and doors.
 When created, tempered glass for cars is treated with rapid heating and cooling processes.

 This causes that when the tempered glass breaks, it breaks into small pieces that mimic the shape of pebbles.
 These pieces are not sharp and do not cause bodily harm if they fall on a person's body.
 When there is a small crack or chip in the tempered glass due to something like a fallen rock, it cannot be repaired.
 All glass will need to be replaced.
 Tempered glass is also used in other industries to create products such as sunglasses, mobile phone screens, and saucepans or baking dishes.
 Windshield glass is made of laminated glass.

 Although it can break, this glass is made to survive extreme impacts without breaking.
 This helps stop injuries that can result from flying shards of glass or from passengers being thrown through the windshield.
 Laminated glass was invented in the 1920s.
 It is created when two sheets of glass are joined by a layer of polyvinyl butyral between the sheets.

 After the layers are fused with high amounts of heat, the laminating process is completed.
 Outside of the automotive industry, laminated glass is popular in storefront windows, where glass can break during a burglary.
 Automatic glass is either tempered or laminated.
-The glass generally used for the front and rear door windows and the rear window are made of tempered glass, the windshield is made of laminated glass.
+The glass generally used for front and rear door windows and rear window are made of tempered glass, while windshields are made of laminated glass.
 This small window is actually located on the rear panel of the vehicle body.
 The deflector glass cannot normally be opened.